How to Make Milk Tea with Assam Black Tea

 What is Assam Black Tea?

 Assam black tea is one of the most popular black tea types to create a classic milk tea.
-Tea Board India Assam tea gives you a proper wake-up kick because it is strong and full-bodied.
+According to Tea Board India, Assam tea gives you a proper wake-up kick because it is strong and full-bodied.
 Once you brew it, it develops a deep amber colour and tastes malty and robust.
 This tea goes perfectly with milk and sugar, just like a classic milk tea.
 You can even make classic milk tea in just three simple steps.
 Learn how to make classic milk tea in just 3 steps.

 Aroma